daniel-munro/ratgtex-pipeline/README.md

 ## Help

-There are likely a number of issues remaining with this pipeline, so file an issue on this GitHub repository if anything isn't working, and I'll be happy to fix it.
+There are likely a number of issues remaining with this pipeline, so email me or file an issue on this GitHub repository if anything isn't working, and I'll be happy to fix it.